 A sporty and elegant vehicle that has an amazing feature: 725km of autonomy.

-It is a range that puts the car far ahead of Tesla for autonomy, relying on the help of panels on both the roof and the front hood.
-In fact Lightyear One is an electric car with a photovoltaic "help".
+It is a range that places the car far ahead of Tesla for autonomy, relying on the help of panels on both the roof and the front hood.
+In fact, Lightyear One is an electric car with a photovoltaic “little help”.

-The extent of this solar support varies naturally depending on the context.
-For example, a Dutch customer will be able to count on a good 40% of energy from the sun.
-Others, according to the company, can satisfy 100% of the car's energy needs with only solar panels.
+The extent of this solar support naturally varies by context.
+A Dutch customer, for example, can count on a good 40% of energy from the sun.
+Others, according to the company, can meet the car's energy needs 100% with solar panels alone.
 I believe it?
 More no than yes.

-Yes and no. While with the quick charge Lightyear One can get 570km of autonomy in an hour, its solar panels can increase the autonomy of "only" 12km for each hour of exposure.
-It is clear that keeping the car around only with solar energy is possible, but not for long and driving very slowly.
+Yes and no. While with fast charging Lightyear One can get 570km of autonomy in one hour, its solar panels can increase the autonomy of "only" 12km for every hour of exposure.
+It is clear that keeping the car around with solar energy alone is possible, but not for long and driving very slowly.
 Unless you are Aran Banjo, for those who remember the genre: but at that point with the sun you do what you want.